xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/peer-protocol.md

 ## Peer Protocol Port

-To participate in the XRP Ledger, `rippled` servers connect to arbitrary peers using the peer protocol.
+To participate in the XRP Ledger, <span class="code-snippet">rippled</span> servers connect to arbitrary peers using the peer protocol.
 (All peers are treated as untrusted, unless they are [clustered](clustering.html) with the current server.)

 Ideally, the server should be able to send _and_ receive connections on the peer port.
-You should [forward the port used for the peer protocol through your firewall](forward-ports-for-peering.html) to the `rippled` server.
+You should [forward the port used for the peer protocol through your firewall](forward-ports-for-peering.html) to the <span class="code-snippet">rippled</span> server.

-IANA [has assigned port **2459**](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=2459) for the XRP Ledger peer protocol, but for compatibility with legacy systems, the [default `rippled` config file](https://github.com/ripple/rippled/blob/master/cfg/rippled-example.cfg) listens for incoming peer protocol connections on **port 51235** on all network interfaces.
-If you run a server, you can configure which port(s) your server listens on using the `rippled.cfg` file.
+IANA [has assigned port **2459**](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=2459) for the XRP Ledger peer protocol, but for compatibility with legacy systems, the [default <span class="code-snippet">rippled</span> config file](https://github.com/ripple/rippled/blob/master/cfg/rippled-example.cfg) listens for incoming peer protocol connections on **port 51235** on all network interfaces.
+If you run a server, you can configure which port(s) your server listens on using the <span class="code-snippet">rippled.cfg</span> file.

 Example: